This is the album where Coltrane completely distances himself from the company of mere mortals.

 Cover photo by Lee Friedlander.
 Cover design by Marvin Israel.

-Released on mono and stereo elpee in January 1960* in the US (Atlantic, 1311) [bullseye labels] and the UK (London, LTZ-K 15197).
+Released on mono and stereo elpee in January 1960* in the US (Atlantic, 1311) [bullseye labels] and the UK (London, LTZ-K 15197); (RIAA-certified gold record in 2018).
 There are also mono versions of this elpee in the US on the black Atlantic label, which may be first issues or regional issues, I don’t know. (*First referenced in 1/25/60 issue of Billboard.)

 - Re-issued on elpee in the US (Atlantic, 1311) [red-plum label].